 BC Technology Essentials

-Your BC Security Credentials: Username, Password, PIN, LDAC, and Eagle-One card
+Your BC Security Credentials (Username, BC Password, PIN, LDAC, & Eagle-One card)

-To use most of BC's technology services, you need to know your BC username and log-in information.
-For example, your username and password allows access to your email account and your PIN allows access to your voicemail account.
+To use most of BC's technology services, you need to know your BC username and password.
+For example, your username and BC password allows access to Agora Portal and your PIN allows access to your voicemail account.
 Learn more about your BC security credentials and what you can access with them.

 Your BC email account

 - Learn about BC's Spam Quarantine Service, which automatically quarantines and deletes messages it identifies as spam.

 Faculty and most staff have a BC phone number with voicemail.
 Learn how to check your voicemail, how to make long distance calls, and more.
 Also, learn about the security credentials (PIN & LDAC) you need for voicemail and making long distance calls.

 Accessing the BC network (from on-campus & off-campus)

 As long as you have a BC username and password you can use your computer on the BC network.
 Once you are connected to the BC network, you can browse the web, check your email, access department servers and Professor's folders, and much more.
 Learn how to connect your computer to the BC network, using a wireless connection, VPN (Virtual Private Networking), or an Ethernet cable.

 Agora Portal - the BC Intranet